We know that University can sometimes present challenges for autistic students. We're here to work together with you to overcome any barriers.

 - We'll work with your school to support your needs, by doing things like making alternative exam arrangements (such as extra time, rest breaks, or using a PC), providing teaching materials in alternative formats, producing lecture materials in advance and recording lectures

-- We can offer advice on applications for the Disabled Students’ Allowances (DSAs).
+- We can offer advice on applications for Disabled Students’ Allowances (DSAs).

-- We'll provide one-to-one support from a mental health practitioner to explore how your wellbeing is impacting you whilst you are at university
+- We'll provide one-to-one support from a Student Life Advisor to explore how your well-being is impacting you whilst you are at university

 The ASC peer support group meet every week to enjoy a safe and quiet space together, socialise and play games.
 The group also provides you with the opportunity to meet with a variety of university professionals for general advice or to talk about further support.